Texas At-Will Employment

 Texas, like most states in the U.S., is an at-will employment state.
 This means that Texas employers are allowed to fire an employee for any reason, as long as it does not violate the law.
 At-will employees are not required to be given notice before their termination, and there are no set procedures that must be followed.

 At-will employment is becoming extremely common because it doesn’t limit the ability employers have to manage their staff and control them as they will.
 Most companies who utilize this type of employment contract will tell their employees upfront or on hiring that they’re being brought in on an at-will basis.
 However, some employers’ words may negate this claim, such as when an employer says “you’ll always have a place here if you keep up the good work.”
 This implies a performance-based employment arrangement, not an at-will one.

 - He/she does not get along with you

-At the same time, workers are also allowed to quit their jobs for any reasons and at any time.
-The employment relationship can be described as voluntary, unless the worker has signed various agreements that specify the grounds for termination.
+At the same time, workers are also allowed to quit their jobs for any reason and at any time.
+The employment relationship can be described as voluntary unless the worker has signed various agreements that specify the grounds for termination.

 This does not mean that employers can break the law when terminating you.
-There are limitations to “at will” employment clauses, which are intended to curb the power of employers and protect a workers’ rights.
+There are limitations to “at-will” employment clauses, which are intended to curb the power of employers and protect workers’ rights.